Full Frontal (film): Plot

+Only when he's finished speaking do Carl and Heather realise Lee is present.
+Lee relays the fact of Gus' death and then breaks down, prompting Heather to leave and Carl to comfort her.
+Lee begs Carl to never leave her and he agrees not to.

+The following day, some characters think back on the events of the previous one.
+Lee accepts that life can't be good all the time; Carl decides he can't give up hoping for life to get better; Francesca decides she's willing to try dating Sam; Calvin thinks about how different Lucy is to him and how right things feel when he's with her.
+Catherine ends up meeting Nicholas at the airport at the last minute and the two fly back to New York together.
+Linda and Arty meet each other in an airport as they both wait to catch a flight to Tucson, unaware that they have been lying to each other over the internet.
+The two get on well and decide to start dating instead of meeting the people they intended to meet in Tucson.
+As they comment how their story is like something out a movie, the camera pulls back to reveal the two of them sat on a stage being filmed.

 Production

 The film was announced in 2001 and Catherine Keener was the first actor attached to the project, named How to Survive a Hotel Room Fire.
 It was billed by Miramax as "an unofficial sequel of sorts" to Sex, Lies, and Videotape.
 In October, Julia Roberts, David Hyde Pierce, and David Duchovny were announced as leads in the project, and after the September 11 attacks, the film title was changed to The Art of Negotiating a Turn.

 After a phone call with Harvey Weinstein due to him disliking the new title, Soderbergh suggested the title Full Frontal.
 Production on the film began on November 6, 2001.

 The character named Harvey (played by Jeff Garlin) is a reference to Weinstein himself.

 Release

 Box office

 Full Frontal had a limited release in the United States on August 2, 2002, opening in 208 theaters, and earning $739,834 its first weekend.
 The film was released in the United Kingdom on May 23, 2003, and failed to reach the Top 10.